 What This Means: Division I schools have to offer 14 sports.
 They must sponsor at least two team sports for men and two for women.
 They must have men’s and women’s teams participating in the fall, winter, and spring seasons.
 They also have to play a minimum number of games against other DI programs.
-This is the most challenging level of college baseball, and each school is allowed offer a total of 11.7 full baseball scholarships, but the money can be divided up among more than 12 students.
+This is the most challenging level of college baseball, and each school is allowed to offer a total of 11.7 full baseball scholarships.
+The scholarship money may be divided among up to 27 players, so most scholarship offers are only a fraction of the total cost of attendance.

 What They Require: Division I schools require that you complete 16 “core courses” within 8 semesters (4 years of English, 3 years of math, 2 years of science, and 2 years of social science; 1 more year of either English, math, or science; and additional courses each year from any of the categories, foreign language, or comparative religion or philosophy).
 These 16 classes have to be approved by NCAA.
-Don’t guess which classes are ok.
-Ask your counselor to make sure that the classes you have chosen are on the NCAA approved list.
+Don’t guess which classes are approved.
+Ask your counselor to make sure that the classes you have chosen are on the NCAA approved list and check for yourself on the eligibility website HERE.
 Ten of the courses have to be done before you start your senior year, and you won’t be able to retake them for better grades.

-What They Require: Division II schools are changing their core course requirements for students who will be enrolling in college in 2013 or later (right now, they require 14 courses).
-They will be requiring 3 years of English, 2 years of math, and 2 years of science: 3 years of additional courses from English, math, or science; 2 years of social science; and 4 years of additional courses from any of the areas, foreign language, or comparative religion/philosophy.
+What They Require: Division II schools require 3 years of English, 2 years of math, and 2 years of science: 3 years of additional courses from English, math, or science; 2 years of social science; and 4 years of additional courses from any of the areas, foreign language, or comparative religion/philosophy.
 These 16 classes must be approved by the NCAA.
-Don’t guess about whether your classes are approved or not, ask your counselor to make sure!
+Don’t guess about whether your classes are approved or not, ask your counselor or check for yourself HERE to make sure!

 What This Means: Division III is the largest division in NCAA.
 The focus for all students attending Division III schools is academics.
 They do not provide any athletic scholarships.